amzn/amazon-payments-magento-2-plugin/README.md

 The extension is available via composer, Magento Marketplace or, with Magento 2.2.4 and higher, already pre-installed as bundled extension.

-Please follow the instructions in the [User Guide](https://amzn.github.io/amazon-payments-magento-2-plugin) get more details concerning installation procedure.
+Please follow the instructions in the [User Guide](https://amzn.github.io/amazon-payments-magento-2-plugin) to get more details concerning installation procedure.

 ## Branch information